Directed by: David Robert Mitchell || Produced by: Rebecca Green, Laura D. Smith, David Robert Mitchell, David Kaplan, Erik Rommesmo

 There’s very little in IF I disliked, but the film does have some shortcomings.
 The score, though well-written and effective, is used a little too often for my tastes.
 I wanted to experience more stalkings in pure silence.
 The characters continue to make infrequent but noticeable dumb decisions like checking to see where the monster is around corners at their own risk, and somehow expecting to electrocute the demon when it’s seemingly impervious to bullets, and the inexplicable absence of any and all adult-figures.

-Still, just because I don’t flat-out love IF doesn’t mean I don’t really, really like it.
+Still, just because I don’t flat-out love It Follows doesn’t mean I don’t really, really like it.
 It’s a great horror film and a legitimately scary experience.
 It does what every horror movie should do, namely scare the pants off you, and it’s armed with great visuals, memorable music, and likable characters.
 Quirky indie-dramas like Boyhood (2014) and The Lunchbox (2013) are now getting dramatically outclassed and out-acted by stories starring sexually transmitted demons.
 Go figure.

 SUMMARY & RECOMMENDATION: It Follows features a creative premise that pays off in spades with delicious atmosphere, constant dread, and a creepy antagonist to die for.
 Or have sex for.
 Mitchell’s surrealist multi-era setting is crafted with care and attention to detail.
 Everything from the Detroit suburbia locations to the characters’ minor quirks establish this film’s lived-in diegesis and disturbing thematic content.
 The finale’s lighting and cinematography alone are gorgeous.